blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 Combat is centered around 5ft increments of distance.
 You may move in these increments.
 Once you have moved your maximum movement speed in one turn, you cannot move again until the start of your next turn.
 Moving 5ft counts against all your movement speeds.
 This means if you have 30ft movement and 15 flying, you may fly 15ft and walk 15ft, but you cannot walk 30ft and then fly 15ft.

+## Checklist
+If you do every step on this list, your character is done.
+1. Roll ability scores.
+Swap one pair of scores if you want.
+2. Choose class, adding starting gear and feats/spells/tricks.
+3. Roll your hit points
+4. Calculate your AC and carry weight
+5. Name your character

 # Exploration